Jonnyboy161/ha-homepage/pbs/DOCS.md

 In progress

 ## Known Issues
-Upon starting the add-on, it will attempt to send a backup to your PBS.
+-Upon starting the add-on, it will attempt to send a backup to your PBS.
 There is currently not a way to schedule backups outside of using an Automation in Home Assistant.
+-You have to build the add-on locally.
+I will be working on pre-building this soon.